 Kelley is a member of the American Bar Association, the Federal Bar Association, The Florida Bar, the North Carolina Bar Association and the Broward County Bar Association.
-She is also a member of the Association of Trial Lawyers of America, the Broward County Trial Lawyers' Association and the Broward County Women Lawyers' Association.
-Kelley is also active with the Academy of Florida Trial Lawyers, where she is a member of the Amicus Curiae Committee.
-As a member of the Amicus Curiae Committee, she has prepared briefs that aid the appellate courts in determining significant legal issues affecting the citizens of Florida.
-Kelley has also served as Secretary to the Appellate Section of the Academy of Florida Trial Lawyers.
+She is also a member of the Broward County Trial Lawyers' Association and the Broward County Women Lawyers' Association.

-Kelley is an adjunct professor at Nova Southeastern University Shepard Broad Law Center and from 1993 through 1996 she taught Pretrial Civil Procedure.
-She has lectured at numerous seminars on topics including uninsured motorist law, civil procedure, and appellate practice.
+Kelley was an adjunct professor at Nova Southeastern University Shepard Broad Law Center from 1993 through 1996 where she taught Pretrial Civil Procedure.
+She has lectured at seminars on topics including uninsured motorist law, civil procedure, and appellate practice.

 She is active in her church and volunteers with 4KIDS Spirit of Success Institute that supports young adults as they transition out of foster care and into independence.